Code-Institute-Submissions/matt-oc-nathair_AugResub/README.md

 The small question mark in the top right corner was found to be visual and subtle to provide a way for users to communicate with the site owner.
 Overall it was felt that the site provided a good and fun user experience.

+### Owner Testing

+From the perspective of the site owner the site was found to be easy to navigate and operate.
+A clear are for contact in the form of a contact modal was present.
+The game itself was found to be suitably challenging on the higher levels to suit skilled players but not so difficult as to put people off.
+The game had a good replay-ability factor and favoured those with good dexterity, thus providing some basic hand eye co ordination training.

+The leaderboard provided a target for friends and family members to achieve, with the highest scores being recorded persistently for everyone to see.

 ## Deployment